karayabin/universe-snapshot/universe/Ling/Light_Cli/doc/api/Ling/Light_Cli/Util/LightCliCommandDocUtility/buildListFromCliApps.md

-LightCliCommandDocUtility::buildListFromCliApps — Builds and returns a list of all appId command and aliases.
+LightCliCommandDocUtility::buildListFromCliApps — Builds and returns a list of all appId commands.